Kino’s disc boasts a solid 2K restoration and spirited and informative new commentary track.

 Dino Risi’s well-cast leads can’t quite sell his heavy-handed irony as truths about masculine character.

-While no classic of anti-establishment comedies, Richard Lester’s swashbuckling spoof gets by on star power and perpetual motion.
+While no classic of anti-establishment comedies, this swashbuckling spoof gets by on star power and perpetual motion.

 It chronicles the quest of a self-described “geek,” and there are pleasurable frissons of discovery in the detective work.